Last Updated on September 24, 2022

 Is Haggis Safe During Pregnancy?

 Haggis CAN be safe during pregnancy, but it depends on the type of haggis.
-Liver is one of the key ingredients in haggis, and it contains high levels of vitamin A. Too much vitamin A can cause congenital disabilities.
+Liver is one of the key ingredients in haggis, and it contains high levels of vitamin A. Too much amounts of vitamin A can cause congenital disabilities.
 The maximum recommended amount of vitamin A during pregnancy is 10,000 IU per day (source: Nutrients Journal).

 Other dishes that contain liver, such as pate, should also be eaten in moderation or avoided altogether during pregnancy.
 Somewhat confusingly, the advice is different depending on which country you’re in.
 For more on this, see our liver during pregnancy guide.